NatureYear can be a great fit for children who:

 Social, emotional, and developmental needs: All of our programs at Common Ground welcome and include children who have social, emotional, and developmental needs that are different than their typical peers.
 Enrolled children include those with ADHD, anxiety, autism, and other needs and diagnoses.
 While our child to teacher ratios are small, we are not routinely set up for one to one support.
 Children are safest and will gain the most benefit from the program when they can participate in groups with other children, follow safety directions, make transitions and choices among the offered activities, and stay with the group and within designated boundaries.
 We are not a fenced campus, and children regularly participate in activities like tool use and campfire cooking that require attention and compliance with direction.
 We know that each child’s needs, strengths, and behaviors are unique, and are happy to talk with you about how your child’s needs may be able to be met in our programs.

-All children and families continue to be welcome at events and classes that are not drop-off programs (Open Farm Day, weekend events, and other programs that children attend with a caregiver).
+All children and families, regardless of vaccination status, continue to be welcome at events and classes that are not drop-off programs (Open Farm Day, weekend events, and other programs that children attend with a caregiver).